exaloop/codon/docs/sphinx/tutorial/primer.rst

     print(x)

-Another important difference between Seq and Python is that, in Seq, variables cannot change types.
+Another important difference between Codon and Python is that, in Codon, variables cannot change types.
 So this won't compile:

 .. code:: seq